SuperElastix/SimpleElastix/README.md

 The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
 Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
 Note that this project takes around an hour to build on a quad-core machine.

-The documentation explains how to [build SimpleElastix manually](http://simpleelastix.readthedocs.org/GettingStarted.html#building-manually-on-linux).
+The documentation further describes how to [build SimpleElastix on Windows](http://simpleelastix.readthedocs.org/GettingStarted.html#Windows) and how to [build SimpleElastix manually](http://simpleelastix.readthedocs.org/GettingStarted.html#building-manually-on-linux).

 SimpleElastix has been tried and tested on Ubuntu 14.10 using GCC 4.9.2 and Clang 3.4.0, Mac OSX Yosemite using Apple Clang 600.0.56 and Windows 8.1 using Microsft Visual Studio 2012 C++ compiler.